-4.3 Of the eleven individual trees, and groups of trees surveyed, one has been assessed as BS category B, nine have been assessed as BS category C with the remaining tree being assessed as BS 5837 category U.
+- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the eight individual trees, and groups of trees surveyed, one has been assessed as BS category B, with the remaining trees being assessed as BS 5837 category C.

-Category B 1 tree

-Category C 9 trees / groups
+Category B 1 tree Category C 7 trees / groups

-Category U 1 tree